 Chris Hemsworth and most of the principal cast returned in Thor: The Dark World (2013) and Thor: Ragnarok (2017).
-Chris Hemsworth also returned as Thor and Tom Hiddleston as Loki in The Avengers and Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018), playing alongside other Marvel superheroes.
+Chris Hemsworth also returned as Thor and Tom Hiddleston as Loki in The Avengers, Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018), playing alongside other Marvel superheroes.

 (Nominee for Best Production Design at this site’s Best of 2011 Awards).